DOSCMD(OPCSDEFS) Optical Printer Control System DOSCMD(OPCSDEFS)

 EXAMPLES

-doscmd dir # 'dir' command doesnt need the '!' prefix
+doscmd dir # 'dir' command doesn't need the '!' prefix

 doscmd man # 'man' command